May 2, 2018

 With most health insurance, once you have paid your deductible, insurance covers the rest of your costs for that year.
 So, you only pay your deductible once per year.
 But if you needed to use your Comprehensive coverage three times in a year, you would have to pay your deductible three times—once for each separate incident.

-So, what coverages are right for you?
+Which insurance coverages are right for you?

 Unfortunately, we don’t know how much your car is worth or what you can afford to spend—if you had to repair or replace it—so we can’t tell you exactly what coverage to get.